PseudoDevs/IamGhost/FATAL6.md

-Last updated: 2024-04-02 19:49:46
+Last updated: 2024-04-02 19:50:19
-Random Quote: Inspiration exists, but it has to find us working. - Pablo Picasso
+Random Quote: I begin with an idea and then it becomes something else. - Pablo Picasso